razaibi/Wirup/README.md

 });
 ```

+`Notice that you do not require explcitly mentioning the data source while registering a component.
+It is only during usage in your views you setup your data source.`

+**`This de-coupling makes it easier to switch data sources for a component at runtime.`**

 The 'item' argument can be renamed to suit your naming scheme.
-However, make sure the argument name is used in the component template accordingly.
+However, make sure the argument name is used inside the anonymous function.

 ##### Regular JS Array as data source

-Alternatively, you could use an **array as the data source** for your component.
+Alternatively, you can setup a component to use **array as a data source**.
 Below is an example of a component using an array.

 ```js
 wuObject.registerComponent('rocketbox', (item) => {return `